kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 ## Summary

-The Horizontal Pod Autoscaler (HPA) has a critical limitation in its pod selection mechanism: it collects metrics from all pods that match the target workload's label selector. regardless of whether those pods are actually managed by the target workload.
+The Horizontal Pod Autoscaler (HPA) has a critical limitation in its pod selection mechanism: it collects metrics from all pods that match the target workload's label selector.
 This can lead to incorrect scaling decisions when unrelated pods (such as Jobs, CronJobs, or other Deployments) happen to share the same labels.

 This often results in unexpected behavior such as: